zrmacc/RNOmni/README.md

 README
 ================
 Zachary McCaw
-04/15/2018
+04/17/2018

 Purpose
 =======

 Genetic association tests for continuous phenotypes often assume normally distributed residuals.
-Departures of the residual distribution from normality can lead to an excess of false positives in the absence of a genotypic effect, and loss of power in the presence of a genotypic effect.
-In the presence of non-normal residuals, the rank based inverse normal transformation (INT) has been applied to improve the normality assumption. `RNOmni` provides an omnibus INT-based association test, synthesizing two approaches found to robustly control the type I error.
+Departures from the assumed residual distribution can lead to an excess of false positive associations in the absence of a genotypic effect, and loss of power in the presence of a genotypic effect.
+When the outcome distribution is far from normal, the rank based inverse normal transformation (INT) has been applied to improve residual normality. `RNOmni` provides an omnibus, INT-based association test, synthesizing two approaches found to robustly control the type I error.
 In simulations, the omnibus test provided valid inference in the absence of a genotypic effect, and provided power comparable to the more powerful of the component methods in the presence of a genotypic effect.

 Package Vignette
 ================